howde-robotics/augmentations/README.md

   return pil_img, bboxes
 ```

+If you give the new function extra arguments, make sure you give them default values.

 In order to make your new augmentation accessible through the config file, add a flag to it in the [appropriate spot](./augment.py#L80).
 The string selected here will be used to identify your augmentation in the `config.yaml` file.
 Be sure to add th appropriate import statement [at the top](./augment.py#L6) (because I can't fucking figure out how to get python packages to work properly ):